mfgoes/routeiq/docs/ROADMAP.md

   - Show user's custom exercises at top
   - Badge/indicator that it's custom
   - Can edit/delete from settings later
+- [ ] **Ability to add runs to workouts**
+  - Users can also add 'indoor run' as workout. this special workout doesn't have weights.
+  - Consider other 'non weight' trainings ie yoga, etc. Keep inputs as simple as possible.

 #### 4. Progressive Overload Toggle (CRITICAL)
 - [ ] **Global toggle in workout settings**